agarithm/agent_mode_cli/README.md

 Sends prompts to a local Ollama installation.

 **Prerequisites:**
-- Ollama must be installed and running locally on port 11434
+- Ollama must be installed
+- glow must be installed
+- assumes tput and tee are available in your environment
-- Default model: `llama2` (can be modified in the script)
+- Default model: `gpt-oss` (can be modified in the script)

 **Usage:**
 ```bash